simonthorell/rpi-smart-home/README.md

 ./scripts/conf-rpi.sh
 ```

-_*** You may get promted to reboot after this executed.
-If so, say `yes` and reboot.
-You will need to SSH back into the device as per previous step and continue from here. ***_

 #### 2. Run the boot script:

 ```sh
 ./scripts/conf-boot.sh
 ```

-_*** You may get promted to reboot after this executed.
+_*** You may get promted to reboot after these executed.
 If so, say `yes` and reboot.
-You will need to SSH back into the device as per previous step and continue from here. ***_
+You will need to SSH back into the device as per previous step and continue from where you left off. ***_

 ---